Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Empirical Evaluation

-Therefore, in our second experiment reported in Table~\ref{tab:oracle_vs_rlaif}, we use Video-MME ensuring no data leakage from training to evaluation.
-Here, Oracle-RLAIF significantly outperforms the original VLM-RLAIF checkpoint, demonstrating superior generalization and robustness.
-Overall, Oracle-RLAIF achieves a +6.2\% percent improvement in average accuracy, with significant improvements in \textit{Temporal Perception} (+21.2\%), \textit{Action Recognition} (+11.7\%), and \textit{Object Reasoning} (+11.2\%)-- tasks which involve physical actions and causal events.
+Overall, Oracle-RLAIF achieves a +6.3\% percent improvement in average accuracy over VLM-RLAIF, with significant improvements in \textit{Temporal Perception and Reasoning} (+11.3\%), \textit{Counting Problems} (+10.1\%), and \textit{Object Recognition and Reasoning} (+12.2\%)-- tasks which involve physical detection and causal events.
 For instance, Oracle-RLAIF accurately answers questions such as “\textit{Which action is not included in the third magic trick?}” from \textit{Action Recognition}, and successfully understands time-based cues in questions like “\textit{In which part of the video is the woman in the blue top interviewed?}” from \textit{Temporal Perception}.
-These improvements results point to the core strength of our rank-based optimization to, which improves model alignment with temporally and causally grounded responses.
 These results point to the core strength of our rank-based optimization to improve model alignment with temporally and causally grounded responses.

-In contrast, Oracle-RLAIF shows performance declines in \textit{Spatial Perception}, \textit{Spatial Reasoning}, and \textit{Information Synopsis}.
+In contrast, Oracle-RLAIF shows performance declines in \textit{Spatial Perception and Reasoning} and \textit{Information Synopsis}.
 We hypothesize that these categories contain higher ambiguity or abstraction, causing rank-based optimization to be less effective.
 For example, \textit{Spatial Reasoning} questions such as “\textit{What holiday was the video most likely recorded during?}” or “\textit{What can be inferred about the setting from the lighting and background?}” rely on implicit cues that are not effectively optimized through relative ranking.
-Additionally, \textit{Spatial Perception} questions: “\textit{Which option correctly indicates where the "psychological tip" is written in white on the board when illustrating the third suggestion in the video?}” require spatial awareness across frames, which may benefit more from architectural modifications (e.g. stronger spatial encoding) rather than fine-tuning technique.
-These findings suggest that while our Oracle-RLAIF framework excels in improving temporal and action-based comprehension, it is not as effective in improving abstract or spatial tasks.
-However overall, the general performance gains strongly validate our framework’s efficacy in multi-modal video understanding via rank-based feedback.248
+Furthermore, we hypothesize the slight divergence in improvement may stem from a scarcity of high-quality training samples in those specific domains.
+Similarly, tasks requiring spatial awareness across frames may benefit from further investigation into architectural adjustments.
+All together, further investigation is necessary to understand this drop in performance, however, the general performance gains in comparison to Oracle-DPO, VLM-RLAIF, and the VLM-SFT baseline strongly validate our framework’s efficacy in multi-modal video understanding.